unifyai/unify-docs-old/docs/home/walkthrough.rst

 If you go to the **Benchmarks** page, you’ll see that the router training job has automatically scheduled some quality benchmarks on your behalf.
 For any quality benchmarks which have already been performed ahead of time, the work will not be duplicated.

 For example, we previously benchmarked :code:`llama-3-tuned-calls1` and :code:`llama-3-tuned-call2` on the datasets :code:`customer-calls1` and :code:`customer-calls2`, so this will not be repeated (see above).
-However, we have not yet benchmarked :code:`llama-3-70b-chat` and :code:`gpt-4` on these datasets, so these are automatically triggered by the router training request.
+However, we have not yet benchmarked :code:`llama-3-70b-chat` and :code:`gpt-4` on these datasets for e.g, so these are automatically triggered by the router training request.

 .. note::
     You will receive an email, so no need to manually track the progress!